awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-platform.md

 The Log Options section has two settings:
 + **Instance profile** – Specifies the instance profile that has permission to access the Amazon S3 bucket associated with your application\.
-+ **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to your Amazon S3 bucket associated with your application\.
++ **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to the Amazon S3 bucket associated with your application\.

-### Static files<a name="java-se-options-staticfiles"></a>

-To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
-You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

 ### Environment properties<a name="java-se-options-properties"></a>